QuantEcon/lecture-python.myst/_sources/ar1_bayes.md

 ```

-This lecture. uses Bayesian methods offered by [pymc](https://www.pymc.io/projects/docs/en/stable/) and [numpyro](https://num.pyro.ai/en/stable/) to make statistical inferences about  two parameters of a univariate first-order autoregression.
+This lecture uses Bayesian methods offered by [pymc](https://www.pymc.io/projects/docs/en/stable/) and [numpyro](https://num.pyro.ai/en/stable/) to make statistical inferences about  two parameters of a univariate first-order autoregression.

 The model is a good laboratory for illustrating
 consequences of alternative ways of modeling the distribution of the initial  $y_0$:

-- As a fixed number.
+- As a fixed number

 - As a random variable drawn from the stationary distribution of the $\{y_t\}$ stochastic process